davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 > Details on the six main things you can do: send/receive, register/invalidate, read/write
 >
 > If we want to explain any basic examples that illustrate patterns, that might be good.
 At least we should hint that send/receive is the only way to tell other nodes what memory addresses you've shared with them.

+## InfiniBand &mdash; Recap

+A slightly different way of doing this section that might be enlightening:

+The über-goal is to minimize software overhead.
+Give CPU cycles back to the software, and allow the CPU and network to scale independently

+What is the network code doing, that we want to remove?

+It handles transmission reordering, loss and rate limiting due to congestion.
+We'll build a self-rate-limiting network that never reorders or loses transmissions, so that this problem 'goes away' from the software's perspective.

+It handles segmenting large messages into smaller transmissions and reassembling them.
+We'll do this in hardware.

+It virtualizes the network card, so multiple programs can share the NIC without affecting each other.
+We'll create a virtual interface in hardware and expose it to userspace programs using mapped memory buffers.

+TODO probably want to mention RDMA semantics here too ...

+Do all that and you have InfiniBand.

+I wonder also whether we want to rejigger the intro section on 'how InfiniBand works' to cover more or less that same stuff, but at a higher level with no jargon

+---

+So, what did we learn?

+> Recap the basic design points

+What was the point of doing all this?

+The software overhead for using the network has now been reduced to a minimum &mdash; close to a theoretical minimum, even.
+When a software application wants to send a memory buffer to a remote peer, it just writes a few bytes to device memory, and the network takes care of the rest.
+Incoming data is received just as simply, by polling device memory at the software's discretion.
+With RDMA, some transfers don't require any software interaction at all!

+In theory, reducing software overhead doesn't just free up CPU time to be used by other parts of the software &mdash; it also decouples the CPU from the networking hardware, potentially allowing both to scale independently of one another.

+Of course, there some drawbacks to this scheme &mdash; we'll get into those later &mdash; but for the right use cases, InfiniBand has proven to be a useful tool for achieving better network scalability.

 ## Beyond InfiniBand